matthewjmontalto/capstone-pomodoro-tracker-client-redeploy/README.md

 1.  fork and clone this repository
 2.  navigate to the project directory and run `git init`
 2. Open your terminal and run `npm install` to install dependencies
-3. Entering `npm run start` in to the terminal will establish a local development server.
+3. Entering `npm run start` in to the terminal will establish a local development server and should also open a browser tab.
+Or, you can navigate your browser to `http://localhost:7165/`
 4. Additionally, run these commands often:
-  1.`npm run make-standard`: reformats code in the standard javascript style 2.`npm run build`: bundles styles and scripts in view of index.htmls
+  - `npm run make-standard`: reformats code in the standard javascript style
+  - `npm run build`: bundles styles and scripts to be references by index.htmls